-This comes from societal inequality between genders.
+This comes from gender inequality in Australia.

-It has not stopped our epidemic of violence and abuse.
+We have not stopped our epidemic of violence and abuse.

 It's not enough.
 It's failed.
 It's time for better ideas.